rust-lang/book/src/ch01-03-hello-cargo.md

 With simple projects, Cargo doesn’t provide a lot of value over just using `rustc`, but it will prove its worth as your programs become more intricate.
-With complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.
+Once programs grow to multiple files or need a dependency, it’s much easier to let Cargo coordinate the build.

 Even though the `hello_cargo` project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust career.
 In fact, to work on any